-In the above analysis, a continuous drift of the pointing center was considered.
+In the above analysis, a continuous drift of the pointing direction was considered.
 However, the same results can be reached in the case of a limited number of pointings, provided that classical sampling theorems are fulfilled.
-We want to compute the visibility in a finite domain, which extends up to $\pm D/\lambda$ around the nominal center, and therefore the pointing centers have to be separated by $\lambda/2D$ (see [Cornwell 1988]).
+We want to compute the visibility in a finite domain, which extends up to $\pm \mathcal{D}/\lambda$ around the nominal (u, v) point, and therefore the pointing centers have to be separated by an angle of

-2We have considered observations of different directions, performed with the same us-coverage.
-The analysis presented here shows that such an experiment is somehow equivalent to the observation of the whole source, but with a different, more complete us-coverage.
+$^2$ We have considered observations in different directions, performed with the same uv-coverage.
+The analysis presented here shows that such an experiment is somehow equivalent to a single observation of the whole source, but with a denser uv-coverage.

-In practice, the (gaussian) transfer function of the millimeter dishes drops so fast that one can use without consequences a slightly broader, more convenient sampling, equal to half the primary beam width (i.e. $1.2 \lambda/2D$).
+$\lambda/2\mathcal{D}$ radians (see [Cornwell 1988]).
+In practice, the (gaussian) transfer function of the millimeter dishes drops so fast that one can use without consequences a slightly broader, more convenient, sampling, equal to half the primary beam width (i.e. $1.2 \lambda/2\mathcal{D}$ ).